hidde-jan/Blockchaingers.github.io/README.md

 3. Put your repo in your team in the [BlockChaingers Organization](https://github.com/blockchaingers)

+- You first need to add/create the repository within the blockchaingers org (using the + next to your profile icon)
+- then go to your team -> repositories -> add -> and add the created respository

-3. Go to [bettercodehub.com](https://bettercodehub.com) and accept the scopes.
+4. Go to [bettercodehub.com](https://bettercodehub.com) and accept the scopes.

-4. Press play and get instant feedback on the guidelines and pick refactor candidates.
+5. Press play and get instant feedback on the guidelines and pick refactor candidates.

-5. Click on the Pull request icon to make Better Code Hub analyse every Push and Pull Request.
+6. Click on the Pull request icon to make Better Code Hub analyse every Push and Pull Request.

 ## How to get support